 The market price of our common stock has been volatile since our initial public offering ("IPO") in July 2012.
-The reported high and low sales prices of our common stock during the last 12 months have ranged from \$322.23 to \$640.90, as measured through May 12, 2022.
+The reported high and low sales prices of our common stock during the last 12 months have ranged from \$132.22 to \$213.63 per share, as measured through February 10, 2023 and adjusted to give effect to the Stock Split.
 The market price of our common stock may fluctuate widely in response to various factors, some of which are beyond our control.
 These factors include:

-- announcements of new products, subscriptions or technologies, commercial relationships, strategic partnerships, acquisitions, or other events by us or our competitors; - price and volume fluctuations in the overall stock market from time to time; - news announcements that affect investor perception of our industry, including reports related to the discovery of significant cyberattacks; - significant volatility in the market price and trading volume of technology companies in general and of companies in our industry; - fluctuations in the trading volume of our shares or the size of our public float; - actual or anticipated changes in our operating results or fluctuations in our operating results; - whether our operating results meet the expectations of securities analysts or investors; - actual or anticipated changes in the expectations of securities analysts or investors, whether as a result of our forward-looking statements, our failure to meet such expectations or otherwise; - inaccurate or unfavorable research reports about our business and industry published by securities analysts or reduced coverage of our company by securities analysts; - litigation involving us, our industry, or both; - actions instituted by activist shareholders or others; - regulatory developments in the United States, foreign countries or both; - major catastrophic events, such as COVID-19; - sales or repurchases of large blocks of our common stock or substantial future sales by our directors, executive officers, employees and significant stockholders;

-- sales of our common stock by investors who view our Notes as a more attractive means of equity participation in us; - hedging or arbitrage trading activity involving our common stock as a result of the existence of our Notes; - departures of key personnel; or - economic uncertainty around the world.
+- announcements of new products, subscriptions or technologies, commercial relationships, strategic partnerships, acquisitions, or other events by us or our competitors; - price and volume fluctuations in the overall stock market from time to time; - news announcements that affect investor perception of our industry, including reports related to the discovery of significant cyberattacks; - significant volatility in the market price and trading volume of technology companies in general and of companies in our industry; - fluctuations in the trading volume of our shares or the size of our public float; - actual or anticipated changes in our operating results or fluctuations in our operating results; - whether our operating results meet the expectations of securities analysts or investors; - actual or anticipated changes in the expectations of securities analysts or investors, whether as a result of our forward-looking statements, our failure to meet such expectations or otherwise; - inaccurate or unfavorable research reports about our business and industry published by securities analysts or reduced coverage of our company by securities analysts; - litigation involving us, our industry, or both; - · actions instituted by activist shareholders or others; - · regulatory developments in the United States, foreign countries or both; - major catastrophic events, such as COVID-19; - sales or repurchases of large blocks of our common stock or substantial future sales by our directors, executive officers, employees and significant stockholders; - sales of our common stock by investors who view our Notes as a more attractive means of equity participation in us; - · hedging or arbitrage trading activity involving our common stock as a result of the existence of our Notes; - · departures of key personnel; or - economic uncertainty around the world.